2ndquadrant-it/puppet-barman/README.md

 This class:

 * Creates the `~/.pgpass` file for the `barman` user
 * Imports resources exported by the PostgreSQL server (crontab for the backup, PostgreSQL superuser SSH key, `.pgpass` file, configuration of the single PostgreSQL server in Barman)
-* Exports Barman resources to the PostgreSQL server (*archive_command*, Barman user SSH key, configurations for the *pg_hba.conf* file)
+* Exports Barman resources to the PostgreSQL server (`archive_command`, Barman user SSH key, configurations for the `pg_hba.conf` file)

 More details in the **autoconfigure.pp** file.

 #### Parameters

-* **host_group** - Tag the different host groups for the backup (default value is set from the 'settings' class).
+* **host_group** - Tag the different host groups for the backup (default value is set from the `settings` class).

 ### barman::postgres

-This class exports resources to the Barman server (Barman configurations, cron, SSH key) and imports resources from it (configures *archive_mode*, defines the `user` used by Barman to connect into the PostgreSQL databases).
+This class exports resources to the Barman server (Barman configurations, cron, SSH key) and imports resources from it (configures `archive_mode`, defines the `user` used by Barman to connect into the PostgreSQL databases).
 It has to be included in the PostgreSQL server.